dimesoftware/facteur/src/Facteur.Extensions.DependencyInjection.Resiliency/README.md

 });
 ```

-### Failover support

-This package provides failover support for Facteur mailers.
-The failover mechanism allows you to configure multiple mailers that will be tried in sequence.
-If one mailer fails, the next mailer in the chain will be attempted.
-This is useful for high-availability scenarios where you want to ensure email delivery even if your primary mail service is unavailable.
+### Resilient mailers with Polly

-You can configure failover mailers using the `WithMailers` method, which allows you to specify multiple mailers with optional retry policies for each:
+This package extends `FacteurBuilder` with an overload of `WithMailer` that supports Polly retry policies.
+This allows you to configure multiple mailers with individual retry policies for advanced failover and resilience scenarios.

+When multiple mailers are added using the Resiliency package's `WithMailer` overload, they are automatically wrapped in a `CompositeMailer` that will try each mailer in sequence with their configured retry policies.

+#### Basic usage with retry policies

 ```csharp
 using Facteur.Extensions.DependencyInjection.Resiliency;